-When the war in the Pacific ended with the Japanese surrender peace was accompanied by turmoil.
-In East Asia, the stages of Japanese forces surrendering in widely scattered areas from Burma to New Guinea, from Luzon to Java, was a lengthy and complicated process, and one followed soon after by new troubles between local nationalist groups and returning colonial powers.
-Only in Japan itself, ironically, was there a real peace at a time when China was about to dissolve in renewed—or continued—civil war.
+When the war in the Pacific ended with the Japanese surrender, peace was accompanied by turmoil.
+In East Asia, the stages of surrender of Japanese forces in widely scattered areas from Burma to New Guinea, from Luzon to Java, was a lengthy and complicated process, followed soon after by new troubles between local nationalist groups and returning colonial powers.
+Only in Japan itself, ironically, was there a real peace at a time when China was about to dissolve in renewed — or continued — civil war.
 But everywhere there was at least a sense of hope that, with the end of the fighting, things would somehow be better.

 The war saw the United States change in its attitude toward the world in two closely interrelated ways.
 On the one hand the dramatic way in which the country was drawn in, the attack on Pearl Harbor, showed the American people in a way nothing else could have that their preference for stopping the world and getting off was simply not a feasible policy line.
 More important was the general recognition by much of the population that an involvement in international affairs was an essential part of any sensible policy.
 Possible dangers had to be met by policies designed to engage them at a distance, preferably preventing them from becoming dangerous in the first place.

-In the light of the events of August 1945, it can be suggested that Japan would have surrendered not one day later had U.S. ground forces never advanced beyond their capture of the Marianas in the summer of 1944.
-It is superficially arguable, therefore, that Iwo Jima, Okinawa and MacArthur’s Philippines campaign contributed no more than did Slim’s victory in Burma to the final outcome.
+In the light of the events of August 1945, it can be suggested that Japan would not have surrendered any later even if the US ground forces had never advanced beyond their capture of the Marianas in the summer of 1944.
+It is superficially arguable, therefore, that Iwo Jima, Okinawa and MacArthur’s Philippines campaign contributed no more to the final outcome than did Slim’s victory in Burma.
 The Japanese were induced to quit by fuel starvation, the collapse of industry caused by blockade and in lesser degree aerial bombardment, together with the Soviet invasion of Manchuria and the atomic bombs.
 From the beginning of the Pacific War it was clear that the decisive factor would be the industrial power of the USA.

 General Slim’s 1945 reconquest was among the most successful British campaigns of the war, reflecting the highest credit on its commander and his soldiers.
 But it represented a last convulsion of empire, rather than a convincing contribution to the defeat of Japan.
 In 1947 the British left India.
 They quit Burma a year later, and Malaya in 1957.
 The Dutch were forced to abandon their East Indian possessions in 1949, after four years of bloody guerrilla war.
 The French suffered futile agonies in Indochina before bowing to the inevitable when they lost the battle of Dien Bien Phu to Ho Chi Minh’s Vietminh nationalists in 1954.

 Chiang Kai-shek’s occupation of Manchuria proved a strategic error.
 His forces there found themselves cut off as the Chinese civil war developed.
-Vast quantities of American military aid provided to his armies counted for nothing beside the corruption and incompetence of his regime.
+Vast quantities of American military aid provided to his armies counted for nothing due to the corruption and incompetence of his regime.
 In 1949 Mao Zedong became master of China, excluding only the island of Formosa, which became Chiang’s pocket nation-state, modern Taiwan.
 Thus was confounded the Americans’ great fantasy of the wartime era, their vision for China, as was the matching British one, of redeeming their Asian empire.
-The Japanese slogan “Asia for Asians” achieved fulfilment in a fashion undreamt of by those who coined it.
+The Japanese slogan ‘Asia for Asians’ achieved fulfilment in a fashion undreamt of by those who coined it.

 Few historians today suppose that MacArthur ranks among the great commanders of history.
-Yet so prodigious were his theatrical powers, so remarkable was the achievement of his wartime publicity machine, that he remains the most famous figure of the Pacific war.
-Nonetheless, it is essential also to recognise the charisma, intellect and self-conscious aspiration to nobility which enabled MacArthur at times to scale heights no ordinary commander could achieve, as he did at the Japanese surrender.
-As post-war ruler of Japan, he displayed a wisdom and magnanimity conspicuously absent from his tenure as supreme commander in the south-west Pacific.
+Yet so prodigious were his theatrical powers, so remarkable was the achievement of his wartime publicity machine, that he remains the most famous figure of the Pacific War.
+Nonetheless, it is essential also to recognize the charisma, intellect and self-conscious aspiration to nobility which enabled MacArthur at times to scale heights no ordinary commander could achieve, as he did at the Japanese surrender.
+As post-war ruler of Japan, he displayed a wisdom and magnanimity conspicuously absent from his tenure as Supreme Commander in the south-west Pacific.